ralphster/ELK-in-the-Cloud/README.md

 ![Red World SIEM Network Diagram](Diagrams/Red-World-Network-Map-Phase-2.png "Red World SIEM Network Diagram")

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _______ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ELK-in-the-Cloud file may be used to install only certain pieces of it, such as Filebeat.

 [Filebeat Playbook](./Ansible/ansible.Backup.Before.Roles/filebeat-playbook.yml)